 - Replicas of your Aurora can be created in multiple Availability zones.

-- It is a global database which can be distributed across multiple AWS regions which could reduce the local read/write speed.
+- It is a global database that can be distributed across multiple AWS regions which could reduce the local read/write speed.

 5. Migration Support

 - You can use pg-dump and MySQL dump commands to migrate your local database into Aurora

 6. Fully Managed

 - Very easy to start with Aurora.
 You just have to start an instance with the AWS RDS console or call an API in your code.

 - Aurora provides monitoring using Amazon Cloudwatch for no additional cost.